sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/CompoundsApi.md

 | **200** | OK |  -  |

-## deleteFoldChange
+## deleteGroup1

-> deleteFoldChange(projectId, left, right, aggregation, quantification)
+> deleteGroup1(projectId, groupName)

-&lt;strong&gt;(EXPERIMENTAL)&lt;/strong&gt; Delete fold change
+**EXPERIMENTAL** Delete tag groups with the given name from the specified project-space

-&lt;strong&gt;(EXPERIMENTAL)&lt;/strong&gt; Delete fold change.   &lt;p&gt;This endpoint is experimental and not part of the stable API specification.
+**EXPERIMENTAL** Delete tag groups with the given name from the specified project-space.   &lt;p&gt;This endpoint is experimental and not part of the stable API specification.
 This endpoint can change at any time, even in minor updates.&lt;/p&gt;

 ### Example